 Some people question if red wines are fattening.
 The answer is no if it gets consumed in small amounts.
 It also contains a phytonutrient called piceatannol which helps the body in burning down excess fats.
 That is the reason why some studies prove that long-term moderate drinking promotes weight loss.

 When we see red wine benefits, it is typically in a glass for a couple of days a week.
 It is not about drinking it in excess contrary to what others believe.
+“The science is ever more clearly demonstrating that alcohol is extremely dangerous for women’s health.”
+As Sara Nash, PhD, LMHC elaborates it.
 If excessive consumption is the case, it is where the whole thing becomes way damaging than anyone can imagine.
 That is because the other counterparts of the significant antioxidants in wine are alcohol and carbohydrates.
 Yes, though red wines help in better liver function, too much of its alcohol content burden it instead.
 It allows accumulation of toxins in the body which unfortunately increases fat storage.
 Therefore, it also improves cholesterol levels at a requisite amount of period.

 When it comes to mental health benefits, red wine has a list for that.
 However, overconsumption leads to brain malfunction, which causes alcohol addiction.
 Yes, red wines are dangerous for your mental health too because it has the potential to trigger signs and symptoms of anxiety and depression.
 As Stacy Donn Cristo, LMHC states, “depression and anxiety are feelings that we would want to rid ourselves of, not turn into and certainly not welcome.”